thomasdye/TurkeyCalculator/README.md

 # TurkeyCalculator

-## Create Calculator that converts Turkey Weight in pounds and kilograms to minutes
+### Create Calculator that converts Turkey Weight in pounds and kilograms to cook time in minutes

 <img src="Turkey Calculator.gif" height="500px">